 First, let’s look at the benefits of the Choice Card.
 New Choice Card from American ExpressTM Cardmembers, apply by May 5 and earn 12,500 Bonus Membership Rewards® points when you charge $1,250 in purchases to your Card in your first three months of Cardmembership

 American Express Choice Card: Features & Benefits

-When you charge $1,000 to the card in the first 3 months
+When you apply by May 5 and charge $1,250 to the card in the first 3 months